MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/unable-to-open-customizations-dictionary-when-importing-customized-report.md

 > Unable to open customizations dictionary.

-In this situation, you are using Microsoft Dynamics GP or Microsoft Business Solutions - Great Plains in a multiuser environment.
+In this situation, you are using Microsoft Dynamics GP in a multiuser environment.

 To resolve this problem, follow these steps: